bridgecrewio/aws-modernization-workshop-bridgecrew/content/terraform/40_module_two/2003_automating_iac_terraform_cloud.md

 ![Add GitHub](images/terraform_cloud_add_github.png "Add GitHub")

-Name the workspace `terragoat` and open the “Advanced options” and add the directory `terraform/aws/`.
+Name the workspace `terragoat` and open the “Advanced options” and add the directory `/terraform/simple_instance/` (we'll be adding that directory later).
 This will focus the scans to just the aws templates.
+Turn on "Automatic speculative plans" to create plans for pull requests.
 Select “Create workspace”:

 ![Config settings](images/terraform_cloud_config_settings.png "Config settings")

-Select “Configure variables” and add your AWS Account and Access Keys as environment variables.
+Select “Configure variables” and add your AWS Account and Access Keys as environment variables called `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.
 If you aren’t sure where to find the keys, see [this guide](https://docs.aws.amazon.com/powershell/latest/userguide/pstools-appendix-sign-up.html).

 ![Add environment variables](images/terraform_cloud_env_variables.png "Add environment variables")